mounishvatti/Medipal/README.md

 - Machine Learning (ML) libraries (e.g., scikit-learn, TensorFlow, PyTorch)

 ## Dataset
-The application employs a carefully curated dataset that was used to train the machine learning model.
+> The application employs a carefully curated dataset that was used to train the machine learning model.
 The dataset contains relevant features and labeled instances of various diseases.

 ## Model Training
-The machine learning model was trained on the provided dataset using appropriate algorithms and techniques.
+> The machine learning model was trained on the provided dataset using appropriate algorithms and techniques.
 The training process involved feature engineering, model selection, and performance optimization.

 ## License
 > This project is licensed under the MIT License.

+## Contact
+For any questions or inquiries, please contact [@mounishvatti](https://github.com/mounishvatti) at mounishvatti2002@gmail.com

-Happy Disease Prediction! :stethoscope: :heart:
+### Happy Disease Prediction! :stethoscope: :heart: